-- >> MP3: The small size of MP3 files has made them popular for file trading on the Internet.
-You can reduce MP3 files to a ridiculously small size (albeit at the expense of audio fidelity), but a typical CD-quality, three-minute pop song in MP3 format has a size of 3-5MB. - >> AAC: Advanced Audio Coding is an audio format that's similar to MP3, but offers offer better recording quality at the same file sizes.
-However, this format is somewhat less compatible with non-Apple music players and software.
+✓ MP3: The small size of MP3 files has made them popular for file trading on the Internet.
+You can reduce MP3 files to a ridiculously small size (albeit at the expense of audio fidelity), but a typical CD-quality, threeminute pop song in MP3 format has a size of 3-5MB.

+- ✓ AAC: Advanced Audio Coding is an audio format that's similar to MP3.
+AAC files typically offer better recording quality at the same file sizes.
+However, this format is less compatible with non-Apple MP3 players and software.
 (Luckily, you can still burn AAC tracks to an audio CD, just as you can MP3 tracks.)
-The tracks that you download from the iTunes Store are in AAC format, and AAC music files are becoming more popular for downloading on the Internet. - >> Apple Lossless: Another format direct from Apple, Apple Lossless format (also known as ALAC) provides the best compromise between file size and sound quality.
+The tracks that you download from the iTunes Store are in AAC format. - ✓ Apple Lossless: Another format direct from Apple, Apple Lossless format (also known as ALAC) provides the best compromise between file size and sound quality.
 These tracks are encoded without loss of quality, although Apple Lossless tracks are somewhat larger than AAC.
-This format is generally the favorite of discerning audiophiles. - >> AIFF: This standard Macintosh audio format produces sound of the absolute highest quality.
+This format is generally the favorite of discerning audiophiles. - ✓ AIFF: This standard Macintosh audio format produces sound of the absolute highest quality.
 This high quality, however, also means that the files are pretty doggone huge.
-AIFF recordings typically require about 10MB per minute of audio. - >> WAV: Not to be outdone, Microsoft created its own audio file format (WAV) that works much like AIFF.
-It can reproduce sound at a higher quality than MP3, but the file sizes are very large, similar in size to AIFF files. - >> CD audio: iTunes can play audio CDs.
-Because you don't usually store CD audio anywhere but on an audio CD, file size is no big whoop but again, 10MB of space per minute of music is a good approximation. - >> MP2: A close cousin of the far more popular MP3 format, MP2 is the preferred format in radio broadcasting and is a standard audio format for HDV camcorders.
-It produces file sizes similar to MP3 format. - >> Movies and video: You can buy and download (or rent and stream) full-length movies, TV shows, music videos, and movie trailers from the iTunes Store . . . and, with an Apple TV unit connected to your home theater system, you can watch those movies and videos from the comfort of your sofa on the other side of your living room (or even from your bedroom on the other side of your house). - >> Podcasts: These audio downloads (typically in MP3 format) are like radio programs for your iOS devices, but iTunes can play and organize them, too.
+AIFF recordings typically require about 10MB per minute of audio. - WAV: Not to be outdone, Microsoft created its own audio file format (WAV) that works much like AIFF.
+It can reproduce sound at a higher quality than MP3, but the file sizes are very large, similar in size to AIFF files. - ✓ CD audio: iTunes can play audio CDs.
+Because you don't usually store CD audio anywhere but on an audio CD, file size is no big whoop - but again, 10MB of space per minute of music is a good approximation. - ✓ MP2: A close cousin of the far more popular MP3 format, MP2 is the preferred format in radio broadcasting and is a standard audio format for HDV camcorders.
+It produces file sizes similar to MP3 format. - ✓ Movies and video: You can buy and download full-length movies, TV shows, music videos, and movie trailers from the iTunes Store . . . and, with an Apple TV unit connected to your home theater system, you can watch those movies and videos from the comfort of your sofa on the other side of your living room (or even from your bedroom on the other side of your house). - ✓ Podcasts: These audio downloads (typically in MP3 format) are like radio programs for your iOS devices, but iTunes can play and organize them, too.
+Some podcasts include video and photos to boot. - ✓ iTunes U: iTunes offers educational materials (think slideshows, presentations, and class recordings) from a wide variety of colleges and technical institutions - and virtually all free for the download. - ✓ Ringtones: iPhone owners, rejoice! iTunes automatically offers to create ringtones for your iPhone (and iPad and iPod touch) from the tracks you bought from the iTunes Store or tunes you composed.
+You can even

-- Some podcasts include video and photos to boot.
-You can download podcasts from the iTunes Store, and most are free. - >> iTunes U: iTunes offers educational materials (think slideshows, presentations, and class recordings) from a wide variety of colleges and technical institutions and virtually all free for the download. - >> Audiobooks: You no longer need cassettes or audio CDs to enjoy your spoken books. iTunes can play them for you, or you can send them to your iOS device for listening on the go. - >> Streaming Internet radio: You can listen to a continuous broadcast of songs from one of tens of thousands of Internet radio stations, with quality levels ranging from what you'd expect from FM radio to the full quality of an audio CD.
+- use these ringtones on your MacBook, with the FaceTime and Messages applications. - Audiobooks: You no longer need cassettes or audio CDs to enjoy your spoken books. iTunes can play them for you, or you can send them to your iPod for listening on the go. - ✓ Streaming Internet radio: You can listen to a continuous broadcast of songs from one of tens of thousands of Internet radio stations, with quality levels ranging from what you'd expect from FM radio to the full quality of an audio CD.
 You can't save the music in iTunes, but streaming radio is still great fun.
 (I run my own station . . . more on MLC Radio later in this chapter.)
-Unlike services like Spotify, Pandora, and Apple Music, these streaming radio stations are free and don't require a subscription!